 For the Summer of 2016, the Davidson College Venture Lab (DC Venture Lab) is a collaborative program with Charlotte and Davidson-based startups, alumni and advisory entrepreneurial mentors, and the European Innovation Academy (EIA), an organization that convenes 800+ college and university students for three weeks of extreme entrepreneurship education abroad.

-The DC Venture Lab is a full-time, immersive program suited for all business models (both for- and nonprofit).
+The DC Venture Lab is a full-time, immersive program suited for all business models (both for-profit and nonprofit).
+Applications are now closed.

 A major strength of DC Venture Lab is co-location and community.
 Through EIA, students will be immersed in a startup ecosystem that supports sustainable growth and builds understanding of what is involved to take a minimum viable product to market.
 Alongside peers from research institutions and mentors from high-growth companies, Venture Lab participants will learn by doing and experience startup life outside of their comfort zones.